-In 1992-93 French Ligue 1 side Marseille became the first side to win the re-branded UEFA Champions League, formerly known as the European Cup.
+In 1992-93 French Ligue 1 side Marseille became the first team to win the re-branded UEFA Champions League, formerly known as the European Cup.

-The new format saw two groups of four teams playing each other twice with the group winners going on to face each other in the final.
-AC Milan headed into the final as the favourites having won all 10 of their games in the competition to that point, but surprisingly went down 1-0 to Basile Boli’s goal just before half-time.
+The new format saw two groups of four teams playing each other twice, with the group winners facing each other in the final.
+AC Milan headed into the final as favourites, having won all 10 of their games.
+However, they went down 1-0 to Basile Boli’s goal just before half-time.

-This is the only occasion where a French side has lifted Europe’s elite club cup competition.
+This is the only occasion a French side has lifted Europe’s elite club cup competition.
 Other teams have come close though.
-Stade Reims have reached the final twice; the first-ever European Cup in 1956, and three years later – losing to Real Madrid on both occasions.
+Stade Reims have reached the final twice: in the first-ever European Cup in 1956 and again three years later.
+They lost to Real Madrid on both occasions.

-France head into the 2017-18 season with hope that another one of their teams can win the Champions League.
-That is Paris Saint-Germain.
+France head into the 2017-18 season hoping that another of their teams can win the Champions League – Paris Saint-Germain.

 PSG broke the world record transfer fee earlier this summer with the acquisition of Neymar from Barcelona – a huge statement.
-Not only did they sign the Brazilian star but also teenage sensation Kylian Mbappe.
-The young striker had a breakthrough campaign with Monaco last season before joining on loan with an agreement for a permanent deal at the Parc des Princes next summer.
+They also signed teenage sensation Kylian Mbappé.
+The young striker had a breakthrough campaign with Monaco last season before joining on loan.
+The agreement allows for a permanent deal at the Parc des Princes next summer.

-The other big signing for the French capital side was the arrival of Dani Alves from Juventus on a free transfer.
+The other big signing for the French side was Dani Alves from Juventus on a free transfer.
 The Brazilian right-back has a wealth of experience and didn’t appear to lose a step last season.
 He’ll offer great support going forward down the right.

 Paris Saint-Germain’s squad now has ridiculous strength in depth.
 The manager has Alphonse Areola and Kevin Trapp to choose from in goal alone.
 On top of that, attacking full-back Thomas Meunier is an exciting player, whilst Thiago Silva and Marquinhos are highly-rated in the centre of defence.

 How far can Paris Saint-Germain go in this season’s Champions League?
-A nice draw and staying healthy would be helpful, but they can certainly be expected to go a long way, and it wouldn’t surprise anyone if they got their hands on the trophy in May.
+A decent draw and staying healthy would be helpful but they can certainly go a long way.
+It wouldn’t surprise anyone if they got their hands on the trophy in May.